awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-compliance.md

 The AWS HIPAA Compliance program includes Amazon ElastiCache for Redis as a HIPAA eligible service\.

-To use ElastiCache for Redis in compliance with HIPAA, you need to execute a Business Associate Agreement \(BAA\) with AWS\.
+To use ElastiCache for Redis in compliance with HIPAA, you need to set up a Business Associate Agreement \(BAA\) with AWS\.
 In addition, your cluster and the nodes within your cluster must satisfy the requirements for engine version, node type, and data security listed following\.

 **Requirements**